Beyond ABC: Newer Approaches to Preventing HIV/AIDS

 Female-Controlled Prevention Methods

 The condom is the most effective tool we have for preventing HIV transmission during sexual activity such as vaginal, oral, and anal sex.
 Unfortunately, a condom can’t be used without the man’s knowledge and cooperation.
 This means that a woman who is in a sexual relationship with a man who refuses to use a condom is unable to use the most effective barrier method to protect herself from infection.
 It would be a great step forward if there were proven female-controlled methods for reducing the risk of HIV transmission.
-There are ongoing trials in various phases that are determining the effectiveness of technologies such as microbicides for preventing HIV transmission.
+Scientists are currently studying whether technologies such as microbicides are effective for preventing HIV transmission.

 Medically Performed Male Circumcision (With Counseling)

-Studies in 2005 and 2006 have shown that medically performed male circumcision is a safe and effective way of reducing a man’s risk of contracting HIV through heterosexual intercourse.
-Trials in Uganda, Kenya, and South Africa showed risk reductions of 48 percent, 53 percent, and 60 percent respectively.
-It is important to note that these trials only demonstrated a reduced risk that men would acquire HIV through heterosexual sex.
+Tests in 2005 and 2006 showed that medically performed male circumcision with counseling is a safe and effective way of reducing a man’s risk of contracting HIV through heterosexual intercourse.
+Tests in Uganda, Kenya, and South Africa showed that medically performed male circumcision with counseling reduced a man's risk of contracting HIV by half or more.
+It is important to note that these tests only proved that men would be at lower risk of contracting HIV through heterosexual sex.
 It has not been proven whether there is a risk reduction for a man’s female partner and if so, how much.
 It is also unknown whether circumcision reduces the risk of HIV transmission during anal sex between men.
 Circumcision is definitely no guarantee against HIV infection and is no substitute for safer practices like using a condom.
 Circumcised men must continue to use condoms just like uncircumcised men for their own protection and for the protection of their partner.
 However, medically performed male circumcision, accompanied by appropriate counseling about the need for continued safer sex practices, is clearly one more tool we can use to slow the spread of HIV, particularly in areas such as Africa where there is a heterosexual epidemic of HIV and access to condoms can be limited.